querqy/querqy/README.md

 #### SYNONYM rules

 Querqy gives you a mighty toolset for using synonyms at query time.
 As opposed to analysis-based query-time synonyms in Solr, Querqy matches multi-term input and avoids scoring issues related to different document frequencies of the original input and synonym terms (see [this blog post](http://opensourceconnections.com/blog/2013/10/27/why-is-multi-term-synonyms-so-hard-in-solr/) and the [discussion on index-time vs. query-time synonyms in the Solr wiki](https://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters#solr.SynonymFilterFactory)).
-It also allows to configure synonyms in a field-independent manner, making the maintenance of synonyms a lot more intuitive.
+It also allows to configure synonyms in a field-independent manner, making the maintenance of synonyms a lot more intuitive than in Solr.

 You have already seen rules for synonyms: